 Under the mentorship provided by Saint Mother Theodore Guerin, who received the role of “Mother” through her demeanor and servant heart, the Sisters of Providence were running the schools at Saint Mary-of-the-Woods and Jasper plus these other schools in Indiana: Vincennes, St. Peter’s (now Montgomery), Madison, Fort Wayne, Terre Haute, Evansville, North Madison, Lanesville and Columbus by the time of Mother Theodore’s death on May 14, 1856.
 Mother Theodore also opened two orphanages – one for girls and one for boys – in Vincennes.
 Additionally, the Congregation had grown from six sisters and four postulants to 67 professed members, nine novices and seven postulants.

 Upper-class students who are recipients of the Saint Mother Theodore Guerin scholarship will be encouraged to mentor a freshman recipient of the same scholarship.
-The upper-class cohort member will meet with their mentee on a regular basis and attend monthly faith formation meetings with him/her.
-The mentor will be responsible for sharing his/her faith and the ways of the Woods, guiding the student toward success in and out of the classroom.
+The mentor should think about sharing his/her faith and the ways of the Woods, guiding the student toward success in and out of the classroom.

 2023 Scholarship Winners – Congratulations!